alipman88/al-fpf-mobile/README.md

 ### Notifications

-To send push notifications to a simulated development device through Firebase, log into the mobile app and connect to staging.
+To send push notifications to a simulated development device through Firebase, log in to the mobile app and connect to staging.

 Connect to a staging ECS container, boot the rails console, and run the following script, adjusting the user email and device per your login account and device.